Teatro Lope de Vega (Seville): Later history

 After the exhibition, the theatre had ups and downs, competing with cinemas and football.

 It was closed for a while, then re-opened as the Municipal Theatre Lope de Vega in 1936.
 The event was celebrated with a dance orchestra in the terrace beside the casino.
 The new opening did not last long.

 During the Civil War (1936–1939) the casino became a hospital, with the walls freshly painted white.

 A fire in the theater destroyed the central chandelier and all the seats.

 Also, the Guadalquivir river overflowed to flood the pit.

-After the return of peace, in October 1939 the City Council decided to organise a season of opera.
+After the return of peace, in October 1939 the city council decided to organise a season of opera.
 They cleaned the theatre, repaired the roof and installed indirect lighting.
 The theatre came back into use for opera and operetta, and was also used by amateur theatre groups and even schools.
 In 1961, renewed flooding again caused damage to the pit, and fresh renovations were required.
 In 1977 the theatre was assigned to the Ministry of Culture, and after a facelift became the National Theatre of Lope de Vega Sevilla.
 The theatre was used for a trade show in 1985.
+It hosted the OTI Festival 1985 and the World Chess Championship 1987.